jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Neatness begets order; but from order to taste there is the same difference as from taste to genius, or from love to friendship.
+The world turns aside to let any man pass who knows where he is going.
-- Johann Kaspar Lavater
+- Epictetus

-Updated on: [8/15/2022]
+Updated on: [8/16/2022]
 <!-- #quoteEnd -->
 </pre>